jhu-dvrk/dvrk-readthedocs/docs/pages/software/architecture/components/widget.rst

-The third column displays (1) the time window used to compute the statistics, 1 second, (2) the number of iterations performed during the time window, similar to period frequence and (3) the number of time the computation took longer than the average period, number of outliers.
+The third column displays (1) the time window used to compute the statistics, 1 second, (2) the number of iterations performed during the time window, similar to period frequency and (3) the number of time the computation took longer than the average period, number of outliers.

 One can mouse over each element of the widget for a brief description.